urho3d/SLikeNet/readme.txt

 Since the protocol was kept compatible with RakNet, you can even run the server using RakNet and the client(s) running SLikeNet (or vice versa).

-3.4.4 Dealing with RakNet forward declarations
-A limitation of the RakNet compatibility mode is to handle RakNet forward declarations of types/classes.
-If you use any forward declaration in your project, you'll run into compile issues when compiling in the compatibility mode.
-The suggested workaround for this case is to replace your forward declaration with an appropriate RakNet header include.

 3.5 Development notes on differences between RakNet and SLikeNet